jacksund/simmate/docs/full_guides/contributing/first_time_setup.md

 1. Fork the Simmate repository to your Github profile (e.g., `yourname/simmate`).
 The button to fork is at the top right of [Simmate's home github page](https://github.com/jacksund/simmate), near the "star repo" button.

 2. Clone `yourname/simmate` to your local desktop.
 We recommend using [GitKraken](https://www.gitkraken.com/) and cloning to a folder named `~/Documents/git/`.
 GitKraken is free for public repositories (including Simmate), but is also part of [Github's free Student/Teacher packages](https://education.github.com/).
-Their [6-minute beginner video](https://www.youtube.com/watch?v=ub9GfRziCtU) provides a quick start guide.
+Their [6-minute beginner video](https://www.youtube.com/watch?v=ub9GfRziCtU) provides a quickstart guide.

 3. Navigate to the cloned Simmate repository:
 ``` shell